 We will always aim to recover the highest amounts possible for you.
-However there are many factors which can affect the amount we are able to recover.
-One of the main factors affecting the amount recoverable is the age of the motorbike and the wear and tear is factored into the compensation.
+However, there are many factors which can affect the amount we are able to recover.
+One of the main factors affecting the amount recoverable is the age of the motorbike and the wear and tear are factored into the compensation.

 We are able to make an interim payment on your behalf as soon as we are in receipt of the appropriate evidence in support.
 Please note that your opponent is under no obligation to make this payment until liability is admitted and they are satisfied that the evidence provided is sufficient to enable them to release such payment.